Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 ---

 - 🕹️ A good tool to show scancodes for your keyboard is [Keyboard Key Info](https://dennisbabkin.com/kbdkeyinfo/)
-it shows what keycode (1st part) are you pressing on the keyboard.
+it shows what keycode are you pressing on the keyboard (1st part only).
 Example: "ScanCode=0x4F" where the keycode 1st part is "4F" but you don't know if the second part is 00 or E0,
 so just take a look at the table when needed.